HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/index.md

 ## Overview

+The License Manager component communicates with the HCL FlexNet server to validate license entitlement at set periods for HCL Digital Experience Cloud Native V9.5 Tier 1 – 7 software after configuring it in the DX Cloud Native 9.5 deployment Helm chart.
+The License Manager component also transmits user session consumption from your production DX Cloud Native 9.5 deployments to their specific FlexNet entitlements dashboard.
+See [HCL FlexNet License and Delivery Portal instance for entitlement checking](./flexnet_license_and_delivery.md) for more details

 A local FlexNet entitlement server can also be configured to function without outbound connections.
 You can accomplish this configuration by using the offline version of the HCL FlexNet Embedded License Server.
 With outbound connections disabled, however, a member of your development team must manually update the entitlement server periodically, to verify entitlement with HCL.
 See [Configuring a local FlexNet License Server](configuring_local_flexnet_entitlement_server.md) for more information.

 You can also [Configure My HCL Software](./configuring_mhs_api_file_based_export.md) that supports the upcoming availability of DX via the MHS portal.
 MHS provides seamless access to various customer-facing systems such as Downloads, Software Entitlements, eCommerce, Support, Subscriptions, Account Management, Marketplace, and more.

+You can track and view user session consumption for DX 9.5 deployments on supported Kubernetes platforms.
+Additionally, you can manually export reports detailing the number of sessions used within a specified date range.
+See [Exporting a usage report manually](./export_usage_report.md) for more information

+The [User Session Reporting Tool](./user_session_reporting_tool.md) is designed for HCL Digital Experience (DX) users to analyze web traffic by processing NCSA access logs, extracting key data to count unique user sessions and providing insights into usage over specified periods.

 During the grace period, errors are displayed in the DX Kubernetes deployment server logs.
 If you encounter these errors, contact HCL Support to resolve the issue.
 For more information about FlexNet user and device management, see the [What is the HCL License & Delivery Portal?](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344) knowledge article on the HCL Customer Support portal.